abxda/crop-classification-tutorial/crop_classification_pipeline.md

 fit_and_test(train_data, test_data, klass, exported_pipeline, nombre_pipeline)
 ```

 This concludes the Python script for comprehensive crop classification using Earth observation technologies and machine learning.
-Each step of the process has been described in detail with corresponding code blocks.